 The land was originally a burial ground known as the Prospect Hill Cemetery.
 The burial ground was known for being away from the city as the dead were mostly victims of yellow fever and illnesses.
 Rumor has it that the burial ground was also used as a Potter’s field to bury the poor and undesirable citizens of the city.
 The land was used as a cemetery up until some point in the early 20th century.
 While plans were underway to repurpose the land as a park, government officials gave loved ones of the deceased a 90 day period to exhume and re-bury the bodies before construction began.
-However, few bodies were removed since they had the money to do so.
-Others lacked the funding and therefore left the bodies underground.
-Many of the bodies buried were members of the Chinese community who worked on constructing the railroad.
+However, few bodies were removed since they had no money to do so and therefore left the bodies underground.
+Many of the bodies buried were members of the Chinese community who worked on the construction of the railroad.
 Those bodies were removed and shipped back to China for reburial.

 While there was a 90 day period in place, many have waited years before they were able to make removal of the bodies of their loved ones possible.
 However, many of the bodies were those who were poor or were convicted criminals.
 More than 5,000 bodies were left behind by the time construction of the park began.
 However, a local mortician paid the city a large sum of money to relocate the bodies himself complete with recently built caskets.
 In 1893, work began as the remaining bodies were also being exhumed and shipped out to another part of the city.
 Today, the thousands of bodies relocated are now interred at Riverside Cemetery.